joeljomon/CEN-project/README.md

 **Input / Output**
 - All user inputs (menu choices, usernames, messages) are read from an input file.
 - All outputs (prompts, errors, confirmations) are displayed on screen and also written to an output file.

+**View Messages**
+- Messages can be viewed under view my messages now, allows user to track who sends messages to them and see if they have sent any messages as well.

 ---